ysndr/MSc-Thesis/chapter/introduction.md

 ## Problem Definition

 Yet, while many of the implementations are freely available as Open Source Software [ref?], the methodology behind these servers is often poorly documented, especially for smaller languages.
-There are some experience reports [ref: merlin, and others] and a detailed video series on the Rust Analyzer[ref or footnote], project, but implementations remain very opinionated and poorly guided through.
+There are some experience reports [ref: merlin, and others] and a detailed video series on the Rust Analyzer[ref or footnote] project, but implementations remain very opinionated and poorly guided through.
 The result is that new implementations keep repeating to develop existing solutions.

 Moreover, most projects do not formally evaluate the Language Server on even basic requirements.